shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/tutorial.md

 ---
 layout: default
-title: Pipeline Tutorial
+title: Animation Pipeline Tutorial
 pagename: toolkit-pipeline-tutorial
 lang: en
 ---

-# Pipeline Tutorial
+# Animation Pipeline Tutorial

 This tutorial covers building a simplified, yet typical, pipeline for animation or visual effects production.
 By following this tutorial you will build a pipeline that provides all of the pieces necessary to push Assets from modeling through look development, and then into and through a production scene.